guns/ncdu/README.md

   the in-memory directory tree.
 - Not nearly as well tested.
 - Directories that could not be opened are displayed as files.
+- The disk usage of directory entries themselves is not updated during refresh.

 ### Minor UI differences

 Not sure if these count as improvements or regressions, so I'll just list these
 separately:

+- The browsing UI is not visible during refresh.
 - Some columns in the file browser are hidden automatically if the terminal is not wide enough to display them.
 - Browsing keys other than changing the currently selected item don't work